IBM-Bluemix-Docs/security-advisor/notifications.md

 ## Before you begin
 {: #alerts-before}

 Before you begin, be sure that you are assigned [a manager IAM policy](/docs/account?topic=account-assign-access-resources).
 You must also have a webhook that is ready to use.

-If you don't have one already, try using [Cloud Functions](/docs/openwhisk?topic=openwhisk-getting-started) to create one.
+You can use [Cloud Functions](/docs/openwhisk?topic=openwhisk-getting-started) to forward your alerts to either a Slack message or to your email.
+For more information, check out [How to Get IBM Cloud Security Advisor Alerts via Slack or Email](https://www.ibm.com/cloud/blog/ibm-cloud-security-advisor-alerts-via-slack-or-email){: external}.
+{: tip}

 ## Configuring alerts with the GUI